anime-culture-and-fandom

 How Fans Shared and Distributed Anime

 Before streaming, fans had to get creative to share anime.
-You depended on physical media and some early digital tricks to get shows that weren’t officially available.
+Physical media and emerging digital tools formed an underground distribution network that eventually changed the industry.

 VHS Tape Trading and Copying